c2mon/c2mon/docs/docs/overview/tags.md

-# Tags

-An overview of the C2MON Tag concept.

 ---
+layout:   post
+title:    Tags
+Summary:  An overview of the C2MON Tag concept.
+---

-## Introduction
+# Introduction

 Almost all information in C2MON is stored and flows through the system in the form of Tags.
 In this section, we describe what Tags are and what their role is in the C2MON architecture.